YalchanNiyaziev/eStore/README.md

 # eStore
-Online store app, which is for learning purpose
+Online store api, which is for learning purpose